Let's talk about the best sewing supplies for beginners.

-It has taken me quite a few years (12 to be exact) to figure out what works the best for me when sewing a new article of clothing for my wardrobe, a bag or quilt.
-A good set of basics will make sewing a little easier and far more enjoyable, especially if you are just starting out on your sewing journey.
+It has taken me quite a few years to figure out what works best when sewing clothing, a bag, or a quilt.
+A good set of sewing supplies for beginners will make sewing a little easier and far more enjoyable, especially if you are just starting out on your sewing journey.

-So I thought since I shared all about this on my YouTube Channel, that I should write a detailed post about it too.
+So I thought since I talked all about this on my YouTube Channel, I should write a detailed post about it too.